1994 Brazilian general election: Background

 In 1989, Brazil held its first direct presidential election since 1960 following the end of the military dictatorship in Brazil.
 Fernando Collor, a young, charismatic leader who had previous served as Governor of Alagoas, won a hotly contested election versus Luiz Inácio Lula da Silva after positioning himself as a political outsider.
-Just over two years into his presidency, Collor was faced with allegations of corruption by his brother Pedro Collor, and chose to resign in late 1992 in the face of an impeachment trial.
+Just over two years into his presidency, Collor was faced with allegations of corruption by his brother Pedro Collor, and chose to resign in late 1992 rather than face certain conviction and removal in an impeachment trial.

 Following his resignation, Vice President Itamar Franco succeeded him in the office.
 Once in office, Franco switched from the National Reconstruction Party (PRN) to the Brazilian Democratic Movement Party (PMDB).
 Facing a hyperinflation crisis and popular discontent, Franco's government pushed a fiscal policy known as the Plano Real (Real Plan) to stabilize the economy.
 Minister of Finance Fernando Henrique Cardoso, an experienced politician who had previously served as Senator from São Paulo and as Franco's Minister of Foreign Affairs, served as the architect of the plan.

 Franco was barred from running for a full term in 1994.
 In Brazil, whenever a vice president serves part of a president's term, even when the president travels abroad, it counts as a full term.
 At the time, the Constitution did not allow a president to run for immediate reelection.
 In the absence of Franco, Cardoso would be chosen by the PSDB (a party born from inside the PMDB) as their nominee for President of Brazil in the 1994 election.

 Lula's running mate controversy

 As he had in 1989, Lula intended for Senator José Paulo Bisol of Rio Grande do Sul, a member of the Brazilian Socialist Party (PSB), to serve as his vice presidential running mate.
 A former judge, Bisol had a strong reputation as an opponent of corruption, playing a key role in the investigation that ultimately led to President Fernando Collor de Mello's resignation.
 Additionally, his membership of a party that played a crucial role in the centre-left coalition made his selection attractive to Lula.
 Bisol's image as a "Mr. Clean" was harmed during campaign season by revelations of wrongdoing as a judge in 1981.

 The saga proved damaging to Lula's campaign, and as a result the leadership of the PT looked for a replacement for Bisol on the ticket.
 Arguing that Bisol should be replaced on the ticket by a fellow member of the PSB, PSB president Miguel Arraes pushed for the selection of Célio de Castro, then serving as Vice Mayor of Belo Horizonte, to replace Bisol as Lula's running mate.
-Key power-players in the PT, such as party president Rui Falcão, successfully convinced Lula to replace Bisol with Aloízio Mercadante.
+Key power-players in the PT, such as party president Rui Falcão, successfully convinced Lula to replace Bisol with Aloizio Mercadante.
 A co-founder of the PT, Mercadante was then serving as a federal deputy for São Paulo.
 Mercadante's background as a career economist during a hyperinflation crisis was seen as a plus for PT party leadership.